m15-ai/TrooperAI/README.md

 Then log out or reboot.

 To test the system, start the `server.py` and `main.py`.
-I you don't wont the button control, you can start the `client.py` directly instead of starting main.py:
+If you don't wont the button control, you can start `client.py` directly instead of starting `main.py`:

 ```
+# Start the server
 cd Trooper && python3 server.py

+# Start the main, which controls the initial and closing greetings, the button, and launches the client
 cd Trooper && python3 main.py

+# Start the client directly
 cd Trooper && python3 client.py
 ```